shreytheshreyas/tp/docs/UserGuide.md

 ### 4.1.3.
 Editing a task name: `edit`
-Updates an existing task name with the new name.
+As you and your team porgess to working on the project you might want to make updates to an existing task name with the new name.
+This commmand helps you achieve that.

 Format: `edit t/TASK_INDEX n/NEW_TASK_NAME`